sensoworks/docs/docs/add-ons/what-why-when.md

   - Alarm definition and management through CEP processing
   - Scheduled and recurring data analysis and eport generation
   - Certifications of the sensed data using private of public Blockchain
-  - Data analysis using machine learning OpenSource frameworks
+  - Data analysis using machine learning Open source frameworks

 ##### Why did we develop the Sensoworks platform?